• Skip to primary navigation

 From Tahini Chocolate Chip Cookies and chocolate chip cookies made with Buckwheat flour, to those made with beets and chai spices, they're all full of fun, surprising and incredibly delicious flavors!

 Kampot is my favorite black pepper and it's part of what makes these Pepper Chocolate Chip Cookies so amazing.
-I learned about Kampot pepper years ago from the Pepper Project.
+(Though regular black pepper also will work beautifully in this recipe!)

 The pepper flavor in the cookie is not too strong -- it's just enough to notice and to add intrigue to the cookies.